wp-plugins/subiz-live-chat/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An on-site live chat plugin to turn your passive website into a real store by personalization and human touch!
+A Wordpress live chat plugin to turn your passive website into a real store by personalization and human touch!

 == Description ==